facebookresearch/fairo/mrp/examples/14_habitat/README.md

 mrp up
 ```

-No need to down mrp.
+No need to `mrp down`.
 Closing the UI is enough.

 Check out the Habitat github page for examples and tutorials https://github.com/facebookresearch/habitat-sim